CarbonNet: How Computer Vision Plays a Role in Climate Change? Application: Learning Geomechanics from Subsurface Geometry of CCS to Mitigate Global Warming: Results

-The goal in this part is to develop a deep learning model to accurately predict the displacement images.
-Therefore, it is important to visually see the predictions versus ground truth side by side.
-Figure \ref{fig:resnet} shows the comparison of performance based on different models.
-The color represents different values of displacement as a physical parameter according to the color bar, and the unit is in meter.
-From the ground truth image (Fig. \ref{fig:resnet} (b)), we observe the largest displacement happens close to the point where we apply the load.
-And the displacement change is getting smaller when getting farther away from the point with an applied stress.
-The reason to see this contour is not symmetric is that we consider heterogeneity in this system.
-This means the material of the subsurface rock is not the same at all different locations.
-The motivation comes from the subsurface engineers to characterize cases that could better represent the real world scenarios.
-Our ResNet prediction (Fig. \ref{fig:resnet} (c)) illustrates a general trend of the displacement image on the right side of the Fig. \ref{fig:resnet}.
-However, it clearly shows the prediction is not sufficient for accurate predictions.
-The result from CNN model shows comparable observations, therefore, we decide to use one failed case for analysis here.
-The reason is that ResNet and CNN downsamples from the input image to extract features, at the same time, the information loss through this process leads to the small regions not having values in Fig. \ref{fig:resnet} (c).
+The goal of this part is to develop a deep learning model that accurately predicts the displacement images.
+Therefore, it is important to visually compare the predictions with the ground truth side by side.
+Figure \ref{fig:resnet} shows the comparison of the performance of the different models.
+The color represents different values of the displacement as a physical quantity according to the color bar, and the unit is meters.
+From the ground truth image (Fig. \ref{fig:resnet} (b)), we observe that the largest displacement occurs close to the point where we apply the load, and the displacement becomes smaller farther away from the point of the applied stress.
+The reason the contour is not symmetric is that we consider heterogeneity in this system, meaning that the material of the subsurface rock is not the same at all locations.
+The motivation comes from subsurface engineers, who seek to characterize cases that better represent real-world scenarios.
+Our ResNet prediction (Fig. \ref{fig:resnet} (c)) illustrates the general trend of the displacement image on the right side of Fig. \ref{fig:resnet}.
+However, it clearly shows that the prediction is not sufficiently accurate.
+The results from the CNN model show comparable observations; therefore, we decided to use one failed case for analysis here.
+The reason is that ResNet and CNN downsample the input image to extract features, and the information loss through this process leads to the small regions without values in Fig. \ref{fig:resnet} (c).

-It is motivated to further improve the work by introducing ResNetUNet model because UNet includes an upsampling procedure that includes all information from each step of the downsampling process.
+We are motivated to further improve the work by introducing the ResNetUNet model, because UNet includes an upsampling procedure that incorporates the information from each step of the downsampling process.
 This tends to avoid the information loss and provide more accurate predictions.
-We follow the same design of mini batch as well as the selection of optimizer to be Adam for this new model.
-And the same criterion is applied to determine hyperparameters including learning rate, beta1, beta2, and weight decay.
+We follow the same mini-batch design and again select Adam as the optimizer for this new model, and the same criterion is applied to determine the hyperparameters, including the learning rate, beta1, beta2, and weight decay.